wpilibsuite/frc-docs/source/docs/zero-to-robot/step-3/imaging-your-roborio.rst

 .. warning:: Before imaging your roboRIO, you must have completed installation of the :doc:`FRC Game Tools</docs/zero-to-robot/step-2/frc-game-tools>`.
 You also must have the roboRIO power properly wired to the Power Distribution Panel.
 Make sure the power wires to the roboRIO are secure and that the connector is secure firmly to the roboRIO (4 total screws to check).

-.. note:: The imaging instructions for the NI roboRIO 2.0 are :doc:`here<roborio2-imaging>`.
+.. note:: The roboRIO 2 uses different imaging instructions.
+The imaging instructions for the NI roboRIO 2.0 are :doc:`here<roborio2-imaging>`.

 Configuring the roboRIO
 ^^^^^^^^^^^^^^^^^^^^^^^